-For the independently verified GHG emissions GHG emission ratios at Schüco Germany recorded at the German sites with narrower system limits, the number of full-time employees (as a full-time equivalent) is used as a reference value to determine the intensity.
+For the independently verified GHG emissions recorded at the German sites with narrower system limits, the number of full-time employees (as a full-time equivalent) is used as a reference value to determine the intensity.

 The GHG emissions ratio compares the GHG emissions at the German sites (see above for sources considered) with the number of full-time staff at Schüco Germany (t CO2e per full-time equivalent, FTE).